King Charles III and his siblings escort queen's coffin

 Credit: Ben Stansall

-Pallbearers carry the coffin of Queen Elizabeth II, draped with the Royal Standard of Scotland, as it arrives at Holyroodhouse, where it will lie in rest for a day, in Edinburgh, Sunday, Sept.
-11, 2022.
+King Charles III and Camilla, the Queen Consort listen to Speaker of the House of Commons Sir Lindsay Hoyle, in Westminster Hall, where both Houses of Parliament met to express their condolences, following the death of Queen Elizabeth II, in London, Monday, Sept.
+12, 2022.
 Queen Elizabeth II, Britain's longest-reigning monarch and a rock of stability across much of a turbulent century, died Thursday Sept.
 8, 2022, after 70 years on the throne.
 She was 96.
-(Alkis Konstantinidis/Pool Photo via AP)
+(Dan Kitwood/Pool Photo via AP)

-Pallbearers carry the coffin of Queen Elizabeth II, draped with the Royal Standard of Scotland, as it arrives at Holyroodhouse, where it will lie in rest for a day, in Edinburgh, Sunday, Sept.
-11, 2022.
+King Charles III and Camilla, the Queen Consort listen to Speaker of the House of Commons Sir Lindsay Hoyle, in Westminster Hall, where both Houses of Parliament met to express their condolences, following the death of Queen Elizabeth II, in London, Monday, Sept.
+12, 2022.
 Queen Elizabeth II, Britain's longest-reigning monarch and a rock of stability across much of a turbulent century, died Thursday Sept.
 8, 2022, after 70 years on the throne.
 She was 96.
-(Alkis Konstantinidis/Pool Photo via AP)
+(Dan Kitwood/Pool Photo via AP)

 Britain's King Charles III speaks at Westminster Hall, where both Houses of Parliament are meeting to express their condolences following the death of Queen Elizabeth II, at Westminster Hall, in London, Monday, Sept.
 12, 2022.
 Queen Elizabeth II, Britain's longest-reigning monarch, died Thursday after 70 years on the throne.
 (John Sibley/Pool Photo via AP)